tezc/redis/hashtemplates.md

 A container command for session-based bulk hash import.
-A **fieldset** is a named, ordered list of field names scoped to the **client connection**: it is never saved in RDB, never replicated, and not visible to other clients; it is discarded when the connection closes or on `RESET`.
-It is only a *hint*, the actual template is interned internally on first use.
+A **fieldset** is a named, ordered list of field names scoped to the **client connection**: it is not visible to other clients and is discarded when the connection closes or the client issues the `RESET` command.
+A connection can prepare several fieldsets, each under its own name, and refer to them by name in later commands.

 ```
 HIMPORT PREPARE <fieldset-name> <field> [<field> ...]